Grief is a circular staircase. I have lost you.

-Does your grief taste like a bruised apple or a lily kissed by the moon?
-The first rainfall of summer?
+Does your grief taste like a bruised apple or honey kissed by a bee?

-There is no right or wrong way to write about grief—only a want to put thoughts to paper in any form that feels true.
+There is no right or wrong way to write about grief—only a want to put thoughts to paper in whichever form that feels true.

 Join us in a safe space with live interaction on Zoom each week and plenty of writing, reading, and talking.
 Recordings available for everyone who joins.